Baruch Kurzweil: Biography

-Kurzweil was born in Brtnice, Moravia (now Czechoslovakia) in 1907, to an Orthodox Jewish family.
+Kurzweil was born in Brtnice, Moravia (now Czech Republic) in 1907, to an Orthodox Jewish family.
 He studied at Solomon Breuer's yeshiva in Frankfurt and the University of Frankfurt.
 Kurzweil emigrated to Mandate Palestine in 1939.
 Kurzweil taught at a high school in Haifa, where he mentored the poet Dahlia Ravikovitch and psychologist Amos Tversky.
 He founded and headed Bar Ilan University's Department of Hebrew Literature until his death.
 He wrote a column for Haaretz newspaper.